 Caroline Leland (UNC 2015) is the content and communication specialist for the Carolina Center for Public Service.
 She previously worked as the content specialist at the Morehead-Cain Foundation.
 She has also worked as a full-time freelance reporter, copywriter, essayist and audio producer for media platforms including NPR, LinkedIn, Southern Foodways Alliance and Our State magazine.
 At any given moment you are likely to find her buried in a book, backpacking in the Smokies or planning her next international adventure.
 Forever grateful for the support and inspiration of the Robertson community, Caroline is enthused about building a stronger alumni network through her work on the Council.

-Daron Sharps (UNC 2010) is a fifth-year doctoral student in organizational psychology at the University of California, Berkeley.
-She teaches leadership courses and researches the psychology of social class in hiring and promotion, as well as prosocial (helping) behavior.
-Daron has worked as a social sector consultant for the firm FSG, influencing organizations like the Bill & Melinda Gates Foundation, the William and Flora Hewlett Foundation, Iron Mountain, and Target to define their strategies, measure impact, and manage partnerships for social change.
-Daron has also completed a year of national service through AmeriCorps.
+Daron Sharps (UNC 2010) conducts thought leadership research at Pinterest, and recently earned a PhD in organizational psychology at the University of California, Berkeley.
+Her research focuses on judgment and decision-making, as well as diversity and inclusion.
+Prior to grad school, Daron worked as a social sector consultant for the firm FSG, influencing major corporations and foundations to define their strategies, measure impact, and manage partnerships for social change.
+Daron also completed a year of national service through AmeriCorps.
 She graduated with a BS in business administration from the University of North Carolina at Chapel Hill.
 She believes in the scientific method, extensive travel, and social innovation.

 John Harris (UNC 2012) is an Assistant United States Attorney in Raleigh, North Carolina, where he is working as a member of the U.S. Department of Justice to combat healthcare fraud and the opioid epidemic, track down criminals’ assets, and keep sexually dangerous individuals in prison.
 John attended the University of North Carolina at Chapel Hill as a Robertson Scholar, where he studied political science and public policy.
 He spent summers working, traveling, and studying in New Orleans, Egypt, Israel, Raleigh, and Atlanta.
 John accepted a full-tuition Chancellors’ Scholarship to attend the UNC School of Law, and spent a year after law school in Washington, D.C. clerking for Judge Karen L. Henderson of the United States Court of Appeals for the D.C.
 Circuit.
 John now lives with his wife, Kerry Anne, and their two children, William (3) and Elizabeth (1), in Apex, NC.
 He’s an avid (some would say rabid) Carolina basketball fan, knows (almost) all the words to the Hamilton soundtrack, and loves to talk history and politics.